dominicprior/LLM-notes/INTRO.md

 As [Dan Piponi](https://mathstodon.xyz/@dpiponi/111116694861297725) noted:

-> And yet I think more has been written about what ChatGPT can't do than has been written about what any other tool can't do.
+> more has been written about what ChatGPT can't do than has been written about what any other tool can't do.
 It's all very strange.

 Here are some weaknesses: